makerdao/community/governance/votes/Executive vote - March 22, 2021.md

 If this executive vote does not pass within 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

-Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay).
-This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
-The GSM Pause Delay is currently set to **48 hours**.

-$OfficeHours?
-This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.
-This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations on new collateral types.

 ---

 ## Proposal Details